bundschuhlab/PublicationScripts/WoundEdgeHypermethylation/README.md

 The demo is run via

-    python sorting.py sorting_in.dat sorting_out.dat
+    python sorting.py sorting_in.csv sorting_out.txt

-It runs in fractions of a second and should create the output file sorting_out_expected.dat.
+It runs in fractions of a second and should create the output file sorting_out_expected.txt.
 Running it on any other data file is done by replacing sorting_in.dat by the name of the input file to be processed.